“The CLAA staff are recognized as the leaders in the research and administration of classical Catholic studies today.” (Cognia)

 Mr. William C. Michael, O.P.

-Founder, Headmaster
+Headmaster

 Mrs. Dania C. Michael, O.P.

-Office Manager, Homeschool Support
+Homeschool Support

-Mrs. Dania C. Michael, O.P., is a Lay Dominican in the Catholic Church, wife to Mr. Michael and a homeschooling mother to ten children.
+Mrs. Dania C. Michael, O.P., is a Lay Dominican in the Catholic Church, wife to Mr. Michael, and a homeschooling mother to ten children.
 Mrs. Michael studied Classics and Elementary Education at Rutgers University and worked as an elementary school teacher before becoming a full-time homemaker and mother in 2000.
-Mrs. Michael has also studied Theology at Catholic University of America, worked as a faith formation teacher in her local parish and is the formation director for her Lay Dominican community.
+Mrs. Michael has also studied Theology at Catholic University of America, works as a faith formation teacher in her local parish, and is the formation director for her Lay Dominican community.
 When not working with her own children, Mrs. Michael assists with the administrative work of the Academy and provides support for homeschooling mothers.

 A Dominican Apostolate